top of page

 session

 At your first therapy session, we will work together to form our contract.
 This sets the boundaries for our relationship and helps you to understand more about how therapy works.
-We will discuss the goals you may have and I will seek to understand what has brought you to therapy at this time.
+We will discuss any goals you may have and I will seek to understand what has brought you to therapy at this time.

 At the end of the session, we will agree the time and schedule for your therapy going forward.